 Information about South Florida

 South Florida is the name for the sprawling metropolitan area centered around the cities of Miami and Fort Lauderdale on Florida's Atlantic coast.
 The three counties that make up this area include Broward, Miami-Dade and Palm Beach.
-Miami-Dade is the largest county with nearly 2.7 million residents, according to 2015 U.S. census estimates.
-Palm Beach County had 1.4 million residents, and Broward had about 1.9 million residents in that same year.
+Miami-Dade is the largest county with over 2.7 million residents, according to 2019 U.S. census estimates.
+Palm Beach County had nearly 1.5 million residents, and Broward had over 1.9 million residents in that same year.

 Attractions in this area are abundant.
 Sights in the Miami area include Miami Beach, the Perez Art Museum and the Bayside Marketplace, while Fort Lauderdale is home to the Museum of Science and Discovery.
 The entire metropolitan area is convenient to the Florida Everglades, a vast marshland anchored by Lake Okeechobee.

 South Florida's residents have access to roughly 50 public and private non-profit institutions of higher learning.
 The largest college in this area is Miami Dade College, which offers programs to about 54,973 students.
 The school primarily offers associate's degrees, but it also has bachelor's degree and certificate programs in about 60 areas of study.
 Florida International University is a public school located in Miami that offers both undergraduate and graduate degree programs.
 Other large schools in the region include Broward College, Palm Beach State College, Nova Southeastern University and University of Miami.